 We had a clear view of what we wanted then.

 In an ideal world, we'd also have devices of our own design which follow these same rules.
-For now though, re-using old Macbooks is a good solution.
+For now though, re-using old existing hardware is a good solution.
 We are thinking about this a lot, but this requires more resources and planning.
 This is an insight of what we have planned for the future!

 Ronin, our graphic design terminal, is almost ready for release, we'll announce it here once it's out.
 In the meantime, enjoy this concept of these rabbit-like characters that Rekka designed to personify each tool!
 You'll be seeing a lot more of these guys around~

 - What can a technologist do about climate change?